tigerhippo/NUWITwebsitehackday/README.md

-# NUWITwebsitehackday
+# My Personal Webiste
-NUWIT website hack day personal website
+This was a personal website that I created at the NUWIT website hack day!

 I could not get a working link to my website for some reason, and I cannot attach a video clip to GitHub, so here are some screenshots of my website.